Monday, March 9, 2015

 Gates of Hell at Cantor Art Museum

-We rode back to the Stanford Mall where Lora and I shared a meal with salsa and chips at Playa Grill.
+We rode back to the Stanford Mall, where Lora and I shared a meal with salsa and chips at Playa Grill.

 We ordered chicken nuggets from McDonald's for Meadow.

-We rode back to the RMH where Lora updated Meadows's website, while I played with Meadow.
+We rode back to the RMH, where Lora updated Meadows's website, while I played with Meadow.

 Day 22: Tuesday, January 22, 2008

-Meadow woke us up clapping her hands.
+Meadow woke us up by clapping her hands.

 I got up and put Meadow in the shower with me after Lora fed her some Pedi-Sure.